 Its powerful medieval history, quaint cobbled streets and striking architecture are just some of the city’s attractions.
 We’ve gathered a list of our favourite spots in York for an action-packed day out, perfect for entertaining kids during the summer holidays!

-For further information about the best places to visit, eat, drink and sleep in the city, download Roar App from the App Store.
+For further information about the best places to visit, eat, drink and sleep in the city, download the Roam App from the IOS and Android App Stores.
 It’s your ultimate guide to everything, everywhere!

 What to Do:

 The magnificent York Minster is the largest gothic cathedral in Northern Europe and naturally, is a must-see for any visitor.
 As visitors wonder around, they are sure to recognise traces of the city’s rich history in the architecture of the building.
 We recommend taking a virtual tour around the cathedral which will show you the highlights.

 Cruise along the River Ouse and discover a different perspective of the city.
 Self-hire boats are perfect for the more adventurous types, or evening cruises are available for those who wish to relax and watch the sun set over the city.

 The National Railway Museum, which is free to enter, is the largest railway museum in the world, boasting rail icons and an unrivalled collection of special artefacts.
 It’s the perfect day out for children and adults alike, with frequently changing interactive exhibitions and displays to enjoy.

 Step back in time at the Jorvik Viking Centre and experience the sights, sounds and even smells of York in 984 AD.
 Discover how the Vikings lived, try on what they wore and ride through a replica of the city way back then.